icecreammatt/class-website-template/content/review.md

 * What are the significant advantages of using Git?

 * How do you copy a file from a different directory into your pwd?

+* What command allows you to view your current directory?